 How to Create a Positive Work Culture

-Then, think about the type of organizational culture you want to create.
+Then, think about the type of work culture you want to create.
 Consider everything from the physical layout of the office to how frequently employees interact with their colleagues, managers and members of the C-Suite.
 From there, the real work begins.
-Use the following dos and don’ts to create a positive work environment that aligns with your values and prevent negativity from festering.

 In addition to setting departmental goals, make sure every employee is clear on the organization’s long-term objectives.
 This will help individuals cultivate a sense of professional purpose.
 Having a source of motivation beyond quarterly quotas will demonstrate the value each role has toward achieving the company’s mission.

 Work has its stressful moments and being able to make a difficult situation more lighthearted is an invaluable skill.
 Of course, the ultimate goal should be to resolve the problem, but a fresh perspective and positive outlook is more productive than the alternative.
-As Dale Carnegie said, “People rarely succeed unless they are having fun in what they are doing.”
+As Dale Carnegie, an American writer and lecturer, said, “People rarely succeed unless they are having fun in what they are doing.”
 If you can afford to find the bright side and let your team know that you have their back, they’ll return the favor by working even harder.

 Every individual should feel valued and heard, regardless of their status within the company.
 Interns offer a much greater advantage than being delegates for busy work, and new employees bring a fresh perspective.
 You never know where the next big idea will come from, so let every employee have a seat at the table and feel empowered to share their thoughts.